-Read on to find out more about IOTA and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed and ready buy MIOTA.
+Read on to find out more about IOTA and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed already and just want to get going.

-If you’re ready to invest now and don’t need our technical guide, here is a list of recommended places to buy IOTA online instantly:
+If you’re ready to invest now and don’t need our technical guide, here is a list of the best places to buy IOTA now:

 What is IOTA?

 Launched in 2015, IOTA is a relatively unique cryptocurrency that uses an entirely new system, called Tangle, that’s been touted as a potential successor to the blockchain.

 IOTA’s name is short for Internet of Things Application, a direct reference to the idea that everything from TVs to toasters can be connected to the internet as part of a vast interconnected network, dubbed the Internet of Things.